Skip to Content

 Notice the hard stem in the middle of the wedges?

-Cut these off(see above image). once you’ve got rid of the stem, cut the remaining fruit into cubes as shown below.
+Cut these off(see the above image).
+Once you’ve got rid of the stem, cut the remaining fruit into cubes as shown below.

 Drain the turmeric water and place the cut jackfruit cubes in a large bowl.